bueler/mccarthy/stokes/README.md

 Solver performance information
 ------------------------------

-A PETSc solver solves the Stokes equations.
-It is nonlinear and computes the velocity and pressure.
-Basic information on solver performance comes from asking for the number of iterations in each solver, for example
+Firedrake calls PETSc to solve the Glen-Stokes equations.
+Because this is a nonlinear problem, the SNES object from PETSc is used.
+Also, the solver is referred-to using option prefix `-s_`.
+Therefore basic information on solver performance comes, for example, from asking for the number of iterations in each solver, for example

-        (firedrake) $ ./flow.py -mesh glacier.msh -deltat 10.0 -m 60 -s_snes_converged_reason
+        (firedrake) $ ./flow.py -mesh glacier.msh -deltat 10.0 -m 10 -s_snes_monitor -s_snes_converged_reason

+For another example, a direct linear solver for each Newton step, and PETSc documentation on the solver, is chosen by

+        (firedrake) $ ./flow.py -mesh glacier.msh -s_snes_view -s_mat_type aij -s_ksp_type preonly -s_pc_type lu

+To explain, the usual matrix type for this solver is `nest`, but it does not work directly with LU.
+Insider the SNES solver are KSP (Krylov space) and PC (preconditioner) components.
+For more on PETSc and Firedrake solvers see their documentation or my book, [_PETSc for PDEs_](https://github.com/bueler/p4pdes).

+One can write-out the system matrix as a Matlab file `matrix.m` as follows:

+        (firedrake) $ ./flow.py -mesh glacier.msh -s_mat_type aij -s_ksp_view_mat :matrix.m:ascii_matlab

-Note that all PETSc options must come _after_ the options to the script `flow.py`.
+See the default PETSc solver options in `physics.py`.
+Note that all PETSc options must come _after_ any options read by the script `flow.py`.

+In time-stepping mode there is a second solver which computes the mesh vertical displacement field by solving Laplace's equation.
+It has option prefix `-vd_` and it is defined, with default options, in `meshactions.py`.

 Info on using Firedrake
 -----------------------